nadiamariduena/opensea-marketplace/README.md

 # <a href="https://emoji.gg/emoji/1385-metamask"><img src="https://emoji.gg/assets/emoji/1385-metamask.png" width="64px" height="64px" alt="metamask"></a>

-### Metamask
+# Metamask

-- To **read more** about metamask visit the first project I made using: [metamask & and thirdweb](https://github.com/nadiamariduena/crypto-punk-clone-react-web3/tree/1-nft-mining-inting-metamask-setup-fake-eth) 👍
+- To **read more** about metamask and thirdweb whole setup, visit the first project I made using: [metamask & and thirdweb](https://github.com/nadiamariduena/crypto-punk-clone-react-web3/tree/1-nft-mining-inting-metamask-setup-fake-eth) 👍

 ##### There you will learn how to connect your metamask with opensea.